A Carroll Limit of AdS/CFT: A Triality with Flat Space Holography?

 It is interesting to note that a subset of the internal symmetries, precisely the one given in \eqref{eq:badguys}, does not close into another symmetry under ordinary Lie brackets.
-Their commutator with the CCA generators generate vector fields that are not symmetries of the action, see e.g. \eqref{eq:nonclosure}.
-This is due to the fact some of these generators are the sum of two terms with different weights under time or space dilatations.
+The commutator between the internal and CCA generators produce, in general, new generators that are not symmetries of the action, see e.g. \eqref{eq:nonclosure} and \eqref{eq:nonclosure_2}.
+This might have to do with the fact that the Lagrange multipliers transform non-linearly, although we do not have a full understanding of why this is happening.

+It might be possible that the Noether charges associated with many of these symmetries are vanishing, similarly to what found in the cases discussed in \cite{Lambert:2024uue, Lambert:2024yjk}.
+When the Noether charge associated to a certain symmetry vanishes, then such symmetry is regarded as `unphysical', or as a gauge redundancy, and it is not expected to be holographically matched in the dual gravity theory.
+Computing the Noether charges associated with the above symmetries is beyond the scope of this letter, and it is left for future work.

 In addition to these internal symmetries, there are also the usual $U(N)$ gauge symmetries, which are preserved as the Carroll limit did not act on gauge indices.

 \nicesection{Conclusions} In this letter we construct a novel holographic duality involving a Carroll bulk theory.
 The duality is derived via incorporating the Carroll limit inside the AdS/CFT setting of Maldacena and by demanding consistency, namely the gauge theory is defined on the Penrose boundary of the bulk theory and the Maldacena's decoupling limit commutes with the Carroll limit.